Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 | Management overhead | Weekly 1:1s, coaching, QBRs | Dashboard monitoring |

 AI has gotten remarkably good at the mechanical parts of outbound.
-It hasn’t replaced human judgment in several critical areas.
+It has not replaced human judgment in several areas.

 Complex deal navigation

-When you’re selling a $100K+ annual contract to an enterprise buyer, the SDR’s job extends beyond booking a meeting.
+When you are selling a high-value annual contract to an enterprise buyer, the SDR’s job extends far beyond booking a meeting.
 They need to identify the right entry point in a buying committee, adapt messaging based on real-time signals from conversations, and handle objections that require genuine understanding of the prospect’s business context.
-AI can research the company and draft an initial message, but the back-and-forth negotiation of getting a skeptical VP to commit 30 minutes requires human nuance.
+AI can research the company and draft an opening message, but the back-and-forth of getting a skeptical VP to commit thirty minutes still needs human nuance.

 Inbound lead qualification